List of characters in The Loud House franchise: Adelaide Chang

 Adelaide Chang (voiced by Lexi Sexton) is the six-year-old sister of Sid.
 Sid describes her as a "professional sass bucket."
 Adelaide can be emotional as seen in "Croaked" when her pet frog Froggy passed away.
-The episode "Karate Chops" reveals that Adelaide is an expert at karate and has karate skills that surpass Carl.
-She also has a love for animals that rivals Lana's.
+The episode "Karate Chops" reveals that Adelaide is an expert at karate and has karate skills that surpass Carl's.
+She also has a love for animals that is comparable to Lana's love for them.

 Froggy 2

-Froggy 2 (vocal effects provided by Dee Bradley Baker) is a frog who is Adelaide's pet and the successor of Froggy.
+Froggy 2 (vocal effects provided by Dee Bradley Baker) is a frog who is Adelaide's pet and the successor of her late pet Froggy.

 Breakfast Bot

 Breakfast Bot (voiced by Carlos Alazraqui) is a robot created by Sid Chang who has a toaster for a chest and upper back, a toaster oven for an abdomen and lower back, a spatula for a right hand, a whisk for a left hand, and one wheel instead of legs.

-Royal Woods Schools
+Royal Woods citizens

-This section lists the faculty and students of Royal Woods Elementary, Middle, and High School:
+This section lists recurring characters who are citizens of Royal Woods, with these characters apperaring mainly in The Loud House: